Austin City Council to vote on turning hotels into homes for the homeless

 Austin's Ending Community Homelessness coalition has volunteered to fund the operation of the hotels after the city buys the building.
 The group said it plans to fundraise to cover the costs it would take to actually operate a homeless shelter.

+In New Mexico, The Sundowner Motel along Albuquerque's Route 66 was turned into an affordable housing complex in 2014.
+The dilapidated 110-room motel was turned into a 71-unit mixed-use affordable housing development.
+In Orange County, Newport Beach-based affordable housing builder Community Development Partners recently opened a 72-unit development for chronic homeless people in Santa Ana.
+Other cities like Orlando and Salt Lake City are also jumping on the trend.

-Earlier this year, the city council voted to legalize camping, sitting and lying down in public spaces in the city.
+Earlier this year in Austin, the city council voted to legalize camping, sitting and lying down in public spaces in the city.
 The move backfired.

 Residents and business owners were outraged by the increased presence of homeless people littering, creating health hazards and scaring away customers from shops.

 Adler admitted he didn't realize so many people would start sleeping on the streets and sidewalks.
-About four months later and a pretty big backlash Austin voted again to ban camping on sidewalks.
+About four months and a pretty big backlash later, Austin voted again to ban camping on sidewalks.

 A one-night point-in-time count last year found there were 1,014 unsheltered people living in Austin and surrounding Travis County.
 The number of homeless has increased by more than 30 percent in the past five years.